 Siblings who are not eligible for Yellow Bus transportation cannot ride the bus with their siblings.
 We can provide the younger students with a TransPass and take them off the Yellow Bus so the siblings can commute together.

+The morning pick up time for the student will be listed on the PNL letter, and students should be at the stop 10 minutes prior to their pick up time.
 There are many factors that may affect the time a driver arrives at a given stop.
 Daily traffic patterns and student loads are unpredictable and may cause a driver’s time to vary.
 These situations, plus differences in clock times, have proven over the years that arriving ten minutes early gives students an adequate window of time to ensure they catch the bus.
+Because the same is true in the PM, we cannot specify a drop off time in the afternoon.
+Parents are expected to be available at the time the bus arrives with the student.

 Because drivers are responsible for arriving on time to each stop, including stops for any other students on the route after your child, drivers will not wait for students.
 Keep in mind that longer wait times can lead to significant delays at any other stops on the route.
-Students should be ready to board 10 minutes in advance of the scheduled pick-up time.
+Students should be ready to board 10 minutes prior to the scheduled pick-up time.

 Because drivers are responsible for arriving on time to each stop, including stops for any other students on the route after your child, drivers will not return to pick up students that missed the bus.
-Students should be ready to board 10 minutes in advance of the scheduled pick-up time.
+Students should be ready to board 10 minutes prior to the scheduled pick-up time.

 Transportation sees the school bus as an extension of the classroom.
 While drivers are responsible for reporting incidents as they occur, it is recommended that you reach out directly to your child’s school for more information.
 Principals will review the situation and make a determination on next steps for your child.
 You may also contact the office of Family and Community Engagement to report incidents at 215-400-4180.